top of page

 Issue

-Many criminal cases go unsolved due to the lack of adequate information being available to investigators regarding an unknown suspect, who may be domestic or foreign born.
+Many criminal cases go unsolved due to the lack of information being available to investigators regarding an unknown suspect who may be domestic or foreign born.
+Law enforcement needs every nation to help identify suspects in order to prevent further harm to public safety worldwide.

 Solution

 Adopt a global biometric identification system that contains relevant information on every person in the world.
-Finger/palm prints, DNA samples, retinal/iris scans, and photographic images of facial and other physical characteristics should be stored in the system.
+Finger/palm prints, retinal/iris scans, DNA samples, voice recordings, and photographic images of facial and other physical characteristics should be stored in the system.

-This global effort by the international community will require all businesses to register their employees into the system, and non-working individuals will be required to register for public services.
-Validation checks and biometric gathering will also be conducted at international points of entry to ensure an accurate accounting of all personnel entering a nation.
+Every nation should require all businesses to register their employees into the system, and non-working individuals should be required to register for any public services.
+Validation checks and biometric gathering will also be conducted at international points of entry to ensure an accurate accounting of all personnel entering the nation.

-The benefit of incorporating a global identification system is that it will allow law enforcement to quickly identify suspects before they may commit another crime, which would greatly improve public safety.
+The benefit of incorporating a global identification system is that it will allow law enforcement to quickly identify suspects before they may commit a crime, which will greatly improve public safety.

-There may be some hesitation regarding invasion of privacy concerns, but preventing law enforcement from apprehending a potential suspect may actually be a form of obstruction of justice.
-For those who don't support the effort, they may be subject to a class-action lawsuit by victims who otherwise would have been protected if the system was operational at the time.
+Some may have invasion of privacy concerns, but preventing law enforcement from apprehending a potential suspect may be considered as a form of obstruction of justice.
+For those who don't support the effort, they may be subject to a class-action lawsuit by victims who otherwise would have been protected if the system was fully operational at the time.

-Overall, the importance of incorporating a global biometric identification system for the sake of public safety greatly outweighs any privacy concerns that some individuals may have regarding the system.
+Overall, the importance of incorporating a global biometric identification system for the sake of improving public safety worldwide greatly outweighs privacy concerns that some individuals may have regarding the new system.

 bottom of page